I COULD BE WRONG, BUT…

 Coaching is typically done over the phone or via Zoom or Skype because it allows for greater efficiency, convenience, and confidentiality.
 Additionally, it’s been shown that coaching can be more effective when clients have the freedom to express themselves in the privacy of their own space.

-Many of my clients don’t live anywhere near me.
-That being said, I find that face-to-face coaching is just as helpful, and can actually be a lot of fun.
-If you live in the New Orleans area, and you’d like to meet with me in person, just email me at email@example.com and let me know that you’re in the Big Easy.
+My clients live all over world.
+That said, I find that face-to-face coaching is just as helpful, and can actually be a lot of fun.
+If you live in the New Orleans area, and you’d like to meet with me in person, just email me at firstname.lastname@example.org and let me know that you’re in the Big Easy.

 If coaching helped me, it can help damn near anybody.
 And, that includes you.
 You just need to be willing to make a change, and then wholeheartedly commit to doing the work.